-CO-OPs are directed by their members and designed to offer individuals and small businesses affordable, consumer-friendly, and high-quality health insurance options.
-By January 1, 2014 people who live in states with CO-OPs will have the opportunity to buy personal or family health insurance coverage.
-Small business owners will be able to buy health coverage for their employees.
-Like other cooperative models, we will use profits to benefit enrollees, which could be achieved through lowering premiums, improving health benefits, or performing other activities to increase the stability of coverage for CO-OP members.
-CMS is closely monitoring CO-OPs to ensure that they are meeting these goals.
+CO-OPs are directed by their members and designed to offer individuals and businesses affordable, consumer-friendly, and high-quality health insurance options.
+As of January 1, 2014 people who live in states with CO-OPs have the opportunity to buy personal or family health insurance coverage and small business owners were able to buy health coverage for their employees.
+Like other cooperative models, CO-OPs will use profits to benefit Members by lowering premiums, improving health benefits, or performing other activities to increase the stability of coverage for CO-OP members.
+CMS is closely monitoring CO-OPs to ensure success.

-CO-OPs are also well funded businesses designed from the ground up to ensure their members enjoy the maximum benefits available under the Affordable Care Act.
-They have been fully capitalized under the ACA to ensure they have the necessary resources to follow through and deliver.
-In addition, CO-OPs must meet the same licensure requirements as any other health insurance issuer.
+As well funded businesses designed from the ground up to ensure their Members enjoy the maximum benefits available under the Affordable Care Act, CO-OPs have been fully capitalized under the ACA with the necessary resources to deliver.
+They must meet the same licensure requirements as any other health insurance issuer.

 For more information about CO-OPs, visit http://www.healthcare.gov/law/features/choices/co-op/index.html.